Digitizing Tacit Knowledge | Hosai Matsubayashi XVI

 ✓ Make a Difference by Supporting Artists' Exhibitions

-Thank you to Professor Eugene K. Choi from Doshisha University for providing the research materials and Steven Harmon for providing the motion capture system.
+Thank you to Professor Eugene K. Choi from Doshisha University for providing the research materials around tacit knowledge and Steven Harmon for providing the motion capture system.

 We would like to extend our heartfelt gratitude to Hosai Matsubayashi XVI and to the generations of craftsmen of Asahiyaki.